-For those who live in a small apartment or other form of close quarters, a punching bag may be too loud and disruptive, even if it’s just the floor-mounted kind.
+For those who live in a small apartment or any other kind of small space, a punching bag may be too loud and disruptive, even if it’s just the floor-mounted kind.

-You can get a pretty good at-home spin bike for less than $300, and then sign up for the Peloton app (or just watch free videos on YouTube) to get a workout that’s just as good.
+You can get a pretty good at-home spin bike for less than $300, and then sign up to do the live classes on the Peloton app (or just watch free videos on YouTube) to get a workout that’s just as good.

 A Few to Try:

 You would think that a workout bench would be one of the last pieces of gym equipment you would need.

 After all, you probably have plenty of padded furniture designed for seating at home, and you could be forgiven for thinking you could use it to perform a lot of your fitness routine.